-{\it Utility function.} An interpretable utility function $u$ for the outlined testing problem includes a unitary reward for each subgroup in which a positive treatment effect is correctly identified, and a penalty $\lambda \geq 0$ for each false positive result,
+{\it Utility function.} An interpretable utility function $u$ for the testing problem that we described includes a unitary reward for each subgroup in which positive treatment effects are correctly identified, and a penalty $\lambda \geq 0$ for each false positive result,